WoosterCSClub/SWE-Career-Resources/Recommended books.md

 * [ACM-ICPC Live Archive](https://icpcarchive.ecs.baylor.edu)

 An archive of previous ACM problems.
-User interface might not be too friendly but the collection of ACM problems is truly amazing :)
+User interface might not be very friendly but the collection of ACM problems is truly amazing :)